jvtalan1/project-sari-doc/promotion.md

   triggers: { amount: "" },
   /* rewards to be given when trigger is reached */
   rewards: {
-    amount: "" /* can be amount, less percentage, less amount */,
+    discount: "" /* can be amount, less percentage, less amount */,
     points: "" /* can be points */
   },
   repeat: "once|every" /* default to once, reward is only given once, every: reward is given for every amount-trigger */